scenerygraphics/scenery/README.md

 All keybindings are also listed in the [InputHandler class](./src/main/kotlin/graphics/scenery/controls/InputHandler.kt#L198).

+## Selecting a renderer

+scenery defaults to using the OpenGL 4.1 renderer, which works on Linux, OS X and Windows.
+If you want to use the Vulkan renderer, which is supported on Linux and Windows, set the system property `scenery.Renderer=VulkanRenderer`.

 ## Building

 Into a directory of your choice, clone the Git repository of scenery: